warmist/scripts/docs/item.rst

     (cf. https://www.lua.org/manual/5.4/manual.html#6.4.1), so "cave spider
     silk" will match both "cave spider silk web" as well as "cave spider silk cloth".
 Use ``^pattern$`` to match the entire description.

-``-a, --include-artifacts``
-    Include artifacts in the item list.
-Regardless of this setting, artifacts are never dumped or melted.

 ``-w, --min-wear <integer>``
     Only include items whose wear/damage level is at least ``integer``.
 Useful